skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 points: 15
 ```

-## Input Types
+## Input types

-In our GraphQL Schema, we've few different types including built-in types like "Int", "String" and custom types such as "Post", "Author".
-But, for query variables we can't use all of them.
+In our GraphQL schema, we've a few different types including built-in types like "Int" and "String" and custom types such as "Post" and "Author".
+But for query variables, we can't use all of them.

-We can only use a subset of types which are known as **Input Types**.
+We can only use a subset of types, which are known as **Input Types**.

-Normally input types includes,
+Normally input types include:

-* Scalers like Int, String, Float, Boolean
+* Scalers such as Int, String, Float and Boolean
 * Enums
-* Arrays of above types
+* Arrays of the above types.

-To learn more about Input Types [refer](https://facebook.github.io/graphql/#sec-Input-Types) the GraphQL Spec.
+To learn more about Input Types [refer](https://facebook.github.io/graphql/#sec-Input-Types) to the GraphQL Spec.

 ---